Muscle & Joint Pain Specialist

 Before my change of career, I worked as a cycle messenger in London for 6 years.
 Consequently, this sparked my interest in cycling sport and I have since been the soigneur for Wales, and the Great Britain road cycling squads in Europe.
 I continue to treat injuries related to cycling and cycle set-up, as well as with working with Gareth Jones of Evolution cycles in Bangor to help resolve cycling related injury.

-In September 2023 I will be the lead tutor for a charity that is teaching Sherpas in Nepal to carry out Sports Massage for trekking tourists.
+In September 2023 I was the lead tutor for a charity that taught Sherpas in Nepal to carry out Sports Massage for trekking tourists.
 This is to subsidise their earnings and hopefully begin to build a sustainable income for the sherpas in the Everest region.
 This is the beginning of a longer term project.

 I have treated people internationally; within the UK, France, Monaco, India, Thailand and Singapore.
 I have worked with sports physicians, osteopaths, general practitioners, orthopedic and emergency medicine consultants, dentists, prothodontists, chiropractors, podiatrists, yoga and Pilates teachers, physiotherapists, psychologists and psychotherapists.
 I have a particular interest in Joint Hypermobility Syndrome.